-- Building more new roads will inevitably increase traffic domination and car dependancy within the area.
+- Building more new roads will inevitably increase traffic domination and car dependency within the area.

 - As we have seen with the M60 and now the new Airport Road, new roads create congestion and bottlenecks at junctions and on connecting roads.

-- The Government has twice refused money for further preparations for the A555/A6-M60 Bypass – pointing out last February that the cost, then estimated to be £477 million, was very high.
+- The Government has three times refused money for further preparations for the A555/A6-M60 Bypass – pointing out last February that the cost, then estimated to be £477 million, was very high.
 Too true!